spe1020/asknostr/CONTEXT.md

 ### Nostr Encryption and Decryption

 The logged-in user has a `signer` object (matching the NIP-07 signer interface) that can be used for encryption and decryption.
+The signer's nip44 methods handle all cryptographic operations internally, including key derivation and conversation key management, so you never need direct access to private keys.
+Always use the signer interface for encryption rather than requesting private keys from users, as this maintains security and follows best practices.

 ```ts
 // Get the current user